 The Tactics — What to Watch For

-"Your neighbour just got one"
+"Your neighbor just got one"

 The most common opener.
 It creates social proof and urgency simultaneously, implying you're behind the curve and your whole street is protected except for your house.
 It's almost never true.
 They say the same thing to every door on the block.